Woutitit/woutitit.github.io/articles/how-to-create-a-good-track.md

 Stereo and panning also helps a bit in mixing to get some elements out of the way of the main more centered elements.

+Like also, if you have only stereo heavy shit in your mix it will sound weak and unfocused, you pretty much always, especially in chorus, want a very centered element, of course it can have stereo layers but you really do want some centers, especially on speakers it will sound way better.

 ## Mixing
 Every song you make you'll have to mix sounds.
 Sounds overlap and you have to decide what amount of overlap is okay.